securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

 Establishing a long-living Federation with Director
 #######################################

-#.
-Install OpenFL
+1. Install OpenFL
 ==================

 Please, refer to :ref:`_install_software_root`

-#.
-Implement Shard Descriptors
+2. Implement Shard Descriptors
 ==================

+Then the data owners need to implement `Shard Descriptors` Python classes.

 OpenFL framework provides a ‘Shard descriptor’ interface that should be described on every collaborator node to provide a unified data interface for FL experiments.
 Abstract “Shard descriptor” should be subclassed and